rsspdc/checklists/checklists/pipelines.md

 Edge cases like many extreme values.

-Test data should follow the general principle: **as small as possible as large as necessary** Real world data can potentially be down sampled, along with synthetic data generated to test edge cases.
+Test data should follow the general principle: **as small as possible as large as necessary** Real world data can potentially be down sampled, and synthetic data generated to test edge cases.

 Testing portability, does it run in different environments? nf-core nextflow pipelines for instance should be able to run with docker, apptainer (singularity), or conda based environments - do all of these work and produce the same output?

 [nf-test](https://www.nf-test.com/) provides an automated testing framework for Nextflow pipelines described in [Improving the Reliability and Quality of Nextflow Pipelines with nf-test](https://doi.org/10.1101/2024.05.25.595877). nf-test implements a number of optimisations including:
 Git integration and dependeny graph analysis of pipeline component inputs/outputs to select and prioritise tests to run based on what has changed.
 Convenient snapshot based regression testing.
 Parallel test execution.
 These features make the sometimes lengthy and laborious process of testing computationally intensive pipelines much more manageable.

+[This conference paper](https://doi.org/10.1145/3322790.3330595) introduces a name for a category of software test that they call 'scientific tests' which are black-box style tests agnositic to the implementation which test the broard behaviour of a system is as predicted.
 </details>

 ## 👥Peer review / Code Review